 Massachusetts Parental Alienation Lawyers

-Divorce cases are rough, but nothing is uglier than the deliberate attempt of one parent to poison the children’s minds against the other.
+Divorce cases are rough, and one of the most difficult aspects of it is feeling like your former spouse is alienating your from your children.
 If you feel your children are being alienated, contact Miller Law Group, P.C.
 We are prepared to seek a court order to stop parental alienation.
 We’ll gather as much evidence as possible to show the other parent is keeping you from seeing your children or otherwise alienating you from them.